berbaquero/reeddit/readme.md

 For now, Reeddit works properly on recent versions of Webkit-based browsers (Chrome and Safari, desktop and mobile) - it's been tested on iOS 5+ (iPhone and iPad) and Android 4+.

 I used the flexbox module for layout, and Firefox's implementation is kinda wonky.
-Besides that, it works good on FF.
+Besides that, it works good on latest Firefox versions.

 My original intention was to create an iOS 5-optimized mobile webapp - I wanted to try the then-introduced `-webkit-overflow-scrolling: touch` property, that allows native touch scrolling for content with overflow.